Note: this formula is meant to define a named range that can be used in other formulas.

 This page shows an example of a dynamic named range created with the INDEX function together with the COUNTA function.
 Dynamic named ranges automatically expand and contract when data is added or removed.
 They are an alternative to using an Excel Table, which also resizes as data is added or removed.

 In the example shown, the named range "data" is defined by the following formula:

-Here, we feed INDEX all of column A for the array, then use COUNTA to figure out the "last row" in the range.
+Here, we feed INDEX all of column A for the array, then use the COUNTA function to figure out the "last row" in the range.
 COUNTA works well here because there are 10 values in column A, including a header row.
 COUNTA therefore returns 10, which goes directly into INDEX as the row number.
 INDEX then returns a reference to $A$10, the last used row in the range: